Connect with others who understand.

 Does Methotrexate Cause Sensitive Teeth?

-You won’t find “sensitive teeth” in the list of side effects for methotrexate (Rheumatrex), a common treatment for lupus.
+You won’t find “sensitive teeth” in the list of side effects for methotrexate, a common treatment for lupus.
 However, several MyLupusTeam members have described experiencing sudden, sharp tooth pain while taking this drug.

 “I’ve been taking methotrexate for a few months now, and my molars have been hurting,” shared one member.
 “I’ve changed my brushing routine, toothpaste, toothbrush, and nothing helps.
 I know methotrexate causes mouth issues like thrush, but I wasn’t sure about tooth pain.”

-Keep reading to learn more about how methotrexate may cause tooth pain and sensitivity.
+Keep reading to learn more about how methotrexate may affect your mouth.

 What Is Methotrexate?

 Methotrexate is a disease-modifying antirheumatic drug (DMARD) and immunosuppressive medication.
-This medication can treat people with mild to moderate systemic lupus erythematosus — the most common form of the condition— as well as cutaneous lupus erythematosus, lupus affecting the skin.
+This drug can treat people with mild-to-moderate systemic lupus erythematosus (SLE), the most common form of the condition.
+Methotrexate may also be used to treat cutaneous lupus erythematosus, which is lupus affecting the skin.
 The medication can also help with joint pain and swelling (arthritis) associated with lupus.

 Methotrexate can also be used to treat other diseases, such as rheumatoid arthritis, psoriasis, and certain forms of cancer.
 Most people take methotrexate once a week, usually by mouth, but it can also be injected into muscle.

 Methotrexate works by decreasing immune system activity.
 It interferes with the way your body makes folic acid, a B vitamin that is an important building block for your cells.
-Without folic acid, cell growth slows down, especially in tissues that usually grow quickly, such as your immune system.
+Without folic acid, cell growth slows down, especially in tissues that usually grow quickly.

 Methotrexate Side Effects